 Conclusion

-In conclusion, the `protoc-gen-structtag` plugin effectively showcases the versatility of the `protogen` library in Go for custom code generation.
-By utilizing `protogen`, this plugin efficiently automates the addition of struct tags to Protocol Buffer generated code, thereby enhancing the functionality of Go structs for JSON serialization and database operations.
-This not only streamlines the development process but also highlights the power of `protogen` in extending Protocol Buffers’ capabilities, making it a valuable asset in the toolkit of any Go developer working with Protocol Buffers.
+In conclusion, the `protoc-gen-structtag` plugin shows how flexible the `protogen` library is in Go.
+It is useful for creating custom code.
+By using `protogen`, this plugin efficiently automates the addition of struct tags to Protocol Buffer generated code, thereby enhancing the functionality of Go structs for JSON serialization and database operations.